-Classification Measurem ent

-Information regarding land and buildings is kept at the ba nk's registered office and is open f or inspection.

-Property a nd equipment

-Property and equipment of the bank includes: assets utilised by the bank in the normal course of operations to provide services including freehold property and leasehold premises and leasehold improvements (owner occupied); assets which are owned by the bank and leased to third parties under operating leases as part of the bank's revenue generating operations; capitalised leased assets; and other assets utilised in the normal course of operations including computer and office equipment, motor vehicles and furniture and Historical cost less accumulated depreciation and impairment losses, except for land which is not depreciated.
-Depreciation is on a straight-line basis over the useful life of the asset, except for assets capitalised under finance leases where the bank is the lessee, in which case depreciation is over the life of the lease (refer to policy 5.2).
-The useful life of each asset is assessed individually.
-The benchmarks used when assessing the useful life of the individual assets are set out below.

-fittings.
-Asset category Useful life Shorter of estimated
+Classification Measu rement The advances and deposits that are offset relate to transactions where the bank has a legally enforceable right to offset the amounts and the bank has the intention to settle the net amount. Ргоре Property and equipment Property and equipment of the bank includes: assets utilised by the bank in the normal course of operations to provide services including freehold property and leasehold premises and leasehold improvements (owner occupied); assets which are owned by the bank and leased to third parties under operating leases as part of the bank's revenue generating operations; capitalised leased assets; and other assets utilised in the normal course of operations including computer and office equipment, motor vehicles and furniture and fittings.
+Historical cost less accumulated of losses, except for land which is no Depreciation is on a straight-line basset, except for assets capitalised bank is the lessee, in which case d lease (refer to policy 5.2).
+The useful life of each asset is ass benchmarks used when assessing assets are set out below.
+Asset category Leasehold premises Right of use of asset (ROUA) Freehold property Motor vehicle Office equipment (ATMs) Computer equipment Furniture and fittings t depreciated.
+Dasis over the useful life of the d under finance leases where the epreciation is over the life of the essed individually.
+The

-Leasehold premises life or period of lease

-Right of use of asset (ROUA) Shorter of estimated life or period of lease

-Freehold property 40 years

-Motor vehicle 5 years

-Office equipment (ATMs) 5 years

-Computer equipment 5 years

-Furniture and fittings 10 years